capen/chef-repo/README.md

 I am the Intuit Chef repository.
 My goal is to provide an easy path for you to boot strap a Intuit Linux instance with Chef.
+We are based on the RHEL 6 baseline.

 Getting Started
 ---------------

-* Launch one of the supported AMIs, I'm using **ami-db0b509e** in us-west-1 (see below for full list).
+* Launch one of the supported AMIs.
+Currently this is tested on RHEL 6u2.
 * Download this repository and copy it to the target system.
 (I include the Intuit Cookbooks Git Submodule, so if you clone me, make sure to do a **git submodule init && git submodule update**)
 * SSH to that system and in the downloaded directory, run the following